PaulGuillen/PaulGuillen/README.md

 ## Some things about me!!

-- 🔭 Degree in systems engineer
+- 🔭 Degree in systems engineer.
 - 🌱 Responsible with schedules
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about responsive web, and do an admin panel to management an app